InternLM/InternLM/agent/README.md

 | ChatGPT (GPT-3.5) | 78.2 | 28.0 |
 | GPT-4 | 91.4 | 45.8 |

-## Experience
+## Usages

-We offer examples using [Lagent](lagent.md) to build intelligent agents based on InternLM2-Chat, calling code interpreters or searching tools.
-Additionally, we provide a sample using [PAL to evaluate GSM8K math problems](pal_inference.md) with InternLM-Chat-7B.
+We offer examples using [Lagent](lagent.md) to build agents based on InternLM2-Chat to call code interpreter or search API.
+Additionally, we provide an example code using [PAL to evaluate GSM8K math problems](pal_inference.md) with InternLM-Chat-7B.